paysdoc/ES6TypeScript/README.md

 }
 ```

-##Assignments Typescript
+##Assignments TypeScript
 IMPORTANT
 From this moment onwards keep track of your nodejs/cmd/terminal where the gulp task is running.
-Typescript errors won't always compile, this means the browser won't be updated as well!
+TypeScript errors won't always compile, this means the browser won't be updated as well!

 ###Assignment 1 Basic types
 Take a look at the Person class.
-Even tho it's located inside a typescript file, we haven't touched any Typescript yet.
+Even tho it's located inside a TypeScript file, we haven't touched any TypeScript yet.
-The first thing we can do is adding types to all variables and methods (return types) inside Person, [here](https://www.typescriptlang.org/docs/handbook/basic-types.html) is a link with some basic types.
+The first thing we can do is adding types to all variables and methods (return types) inside Person, [here](https://www.Typescriptlang.org/docs/handbook/basic-types.html) is a link with some basic types.
 After this is done, create a new person with a variable and check your IDE's auto completion.
 Now we know exactly
 what's expected and get compile errors if we put in the wrong values.
 ```javascript